justlark/lark.gay/content/now.md

 I'm also trying to connect with other folks doing digital archiving work; I've been doing this work largely in isolation for the past few years, and I want to change that.

-I'm going to my first kink con in March!
-My polycule and a few friends will also be there; I'm very excited.

 I've had a concept bouncing around in my head for a while for a pen-and-paper puzzle game.
 I'm finally starting to work on it, although I suspect it might